 When it comes to mission planning, one of the first questions to ask is - does your mission planning software support terrain awareness?
 More importantly, does it support terrain awareness with imported Digital Elevation Models (DEMs) or Digital Surface Models (DSMs).

 With magnetic surveys, it is inevitable to find targets in hilly terrain.
 In these scenarios, the best approach is to purchase digital elevation models or digital surface models of the target area and import them into your mission planning software.
 The software needs to work completely offline and correctly calculate the flight path by taking the terrain into account.

-In case of surveying a large area (1sq. km+), you would find that due to battery constraints on the drone and the regulatory constraints on the flight envelope (500mx500m in most countries), you would have to split the large area into a smaller blocks and survey them separately.
+In the case of surveying a large area (1sq. km+), you would find that due to battery constraints on the drone and the regulatory constraints on the flight envelope (500mx500m in most countries), you would have to split the large area into smaller blocks and survey them separately.
 Over here, it's important to have enough overlap between the smaller blocks and identical flight parameters so that the results can be later stitched together into a single picture.
-You can do this very easily in Hammer by selecting the total area and splitting into small squares of the same size.
+You can do this very easily in Hammer by selecting the total area and splitting it into small squares of the same size.

-Hammer also ensures that when you change the flight parameters in one block, they are automatically copied over to all blocks so that all flights have the same flight parameters (line spacing for e.g.) for easy stitching later.
+Hammer also ensures that when you change the flight parameters in one block, they are automatically copied over to all blocks so that all flights have the same flight parameters (line spacing e.g.) for easy stitching later.

 Splitting a large area into smaller flight blocks in Hammer

 As with a traditional magnetic survey, it is important to understand the geophysical signature of the target, the capabilities of the magnetic sensor and therefore calculate the best line spacing for your project.
 The same applies to tie line spacing.
 We recommend working with a geophysicist to understand the best spacing for your project.
 Once you have an understanding of the line spacing, you can input the spacing as a parameter into the flight software.